 2.6.2 Compressing files

-Compressing files saves storage space, but it may take a lot of time.
-Data compression is CPU intensive and requires computing time: compressing a gigabyte size file takes about a minute and when several terabytes needs to be compressed, the task can easily require overnight computing.
-Therefore, compressing should mainly be used for large files that will need to be stored for a long period of time or moved to another location.
+Compressing files saves storage space and makes data trasport faster, but it may take a lot of time.
+Data compression is CPU intensive and compressing a data set of several terabytes can easily require overnight computing.

 There are numerous algorithms and software tools available for data compression.
-Here we will focus on three tools that are most frequently used in Unix/Linux systems: gzip, bzip2 and zip.
+Here we will briefly show five tools that are used in Unix/Linux systems: gzip, bzip2, zip, 7z and Zstandard.
 What is common to all these tools is that they do the compression without data loss, i.e. when the files are uncompressed the data will be 100% identical to the original data.
 Typically, a text file compressed with one of these tools is about 20-40% of the size of the original file.
 However, the compressibility of a file depends heavily on the content of the file.

 gzip is probably the most commonly used packing tool in Unix and Linux systems.
 It uses the Lempel-Ziv coding (LZ77) for compressing the data. gzip was already briefly mentioned in the tar chapter above, but gzip can also be used as a totally separate tool.
 The normal usage of gzip is straight forward.
 To compress a file you give the command:

 Running this command creates a compressed file and names it using the original file name with an extension .gz.
 When the compression is ready the original file is removed.
 If you want to preserve the original file, you need to use redirection, like:

 Decompressing a gzipped file is done with command gunzip.
 In addition to gzip compressed files, gunzip can also decompress files compressed with zip command.
 The basic syntax of gunzip is analogous to the compressing command: